One of the surprising news threads emerging from more at-home time has been all about foot health—or foot pain, to be more precise.

 I’ve written two books on feet, how they move, and how to fill in the movement gaps we might be missing.
 When our feet can’t carry our body well, it’s hard to get the larger movements we need for our physiology to work well, so foot strength is key to moving your body well.
 The “In-Home Barefoot Movement” has likely revealed that even within the relatively benign environments of our home, we need specific movements to bring about foot strength, mobility, stability and suppleness, if we're going to shed our shoes.
 Are we really seeing proof that feet don’t work, or evidence that sedentary feet don’t work?

 Try a little foot strengthening and see how it goes.
 Your body will thank you for it.

 Find exercises, articles, and podcasts listed on Our Favorite Feet, Footwear and Walking Resources.
-I've also got a new at-home exercise program working on feet and all your other gait parts coming September 28.
-Sign up for more information on that here.
+I've also got a new at-home exercise program working on feet and all your other gait parts.
+Check out the Walking Well: A Stepwise Approach to an Everyday Movement video course here.